 Our empirical study utilizes the training and test data from the 1998 SENSEVAL evaluation of word sense disambiguation systems.
 Ten teams participated in the supervised learning portion of this event.
-Additional details about the exercise, including the data and results referred to in this paper, can be found at the SENSEVAL web site and in [7].
+Additional details about the exercise, including the data and results referred to in this paper, can be found at the SENSEVAL web site (www.itri.bton.ac.uk/events/senseval/) and in (Kilgarriff and Palmer, 2000).

 We included all 36 tasks from SENSEVAL for which training and test data were provided.
-Each task requires that the occurrences of a particular word in the test data be disambiguated based on a model learned from the sensetagged instances in the training data.
+Each task requires that the occurrences of a particular word in the test data be disambiguated based on a model learned from the sense-tagged instances in the training data.
 Some words were used in multiple tasks as different parts of speech.
 For example, there were two tasks associated with bet, one for its use as a noun and the other as a verb.
 Thus, there are 36 tasks involving the disambiguation of 29 different words.

-The words and part of speech associated with each task are shown in Table 1 in columns 1 and 2.
+The words and part of speech associated with each task are shown in Table 1 in column 1.
 Note that the parts of speech are encoded as n for noun, a for adjective, v for verb, and p for words where the part of speech was not provided.
-The number of test and training instances for each task are shown in columns 3 and 5.
-Each instance consists of the sentence in which the ambiguous word occurs as well as either the preceding or succeeding sentence.
+The number of test and training instances for each task are shown in columns 2 and 4.
+Each instance consists of the sentence in which the ambiguous word occurs as well as one or two surrounding sentences.
 In general the total context available for each ambiguous word is less than 100 surrounding words.
-The number of senses that exist in the test data for each task is shown in column 4.
+The number of distinct senses in the test data for each task is shown in column 3.